 Well, it has finally happened.
-RW’s Freelancer line has at last received a trendy chronograph model that comes in a matt black stainless steel body that was subjected to PVD treatment.
-While retaining the basic dimensions and dial layout of sister models, the new Raymond Weil Freelancer Urban Black (Ref.
-7730 BK 05207) clearly looks different from the rest of the gang thanks to its moody, even military-style appearance.
+RW’s Freelancer line has, at last, received a trendy chronograph model that comes in a matt black stainless steel body that was subjected to PVD treatment.
+While retaining the basic dimensions and preserving the dial layout of its sister models, the new Raymond Weil Freelancer Urban Black (Ref.
+7730 BK 05207) looks different from the rest of the gang thanks to its moody, even military-style appearance.

 As I have already noted, with its traditional dial layout, the new watch faithfully (even too faithfully, to my taste) preserves the characteristic elements of the growing family.